RasaHQ/rasa/docs/user-guide/building-assistants.rst

 -------------------------------

 FAQ assistants are the simplest assistants to build and a good place to get started.
 These assistants allow the user to ask a simple question and get a response.
-In this guide, we’re going to build a basic FAQ assistant using features of Rasa designed specifically for this type of assistant.
+We’re going to build a basic FAQ assistant using features of Rasa designed specifically for this type of assistant.

-In this tutorial we’re going to cover the following topics:
+In this section we’re going to cover the following topics:

     - Responding to simple intents with the MemoizationPolicy
     - Handling FAQs using the ResponseSelector